 Up to $50,000 will be available each cycle; requests up to $10,000 will be considered.
 Only one application will be accepted per organization per year.
-The next cycle is currently scheduled to open on May 4, 2020.
+The current cycle opened on May 4, 2020 and closes on May, 29, 2020.
 Organizations will be not eligible to reapply until current grant and reporting are completed.

 Basic Eligibility Requirements